Artifacts of Numerical Integration in Learning Dynamical Systems: Linear systems learning with one-step methods

 Based on Lemma~\ref{thm:main}, we may relate the global minimizer of the least squares, the step size used in the numerical integrator, to the integrator's stability region.

-The following theorem clarifies the errors in the amplitude and the rotation direction of the identified dynamical system using one-step methods. \begin{theorem} Assume that $\operatorname{Re}(\lambda)=0$ in \eqref{eq:scalar}.
+The following theorem clarifies the errors in the amplitude and the rotation direction of the identified dynamical system using one-step methods. \begin{theorem} Assume that $\operatorname{Re}(\lambda)\leq 0$ in \eqref{eq:scalar}.
 Then the global minimum of \eqref{eq:learning-one-step}, with $S_h^n$ being one-step methods, is attained at $\hat\lambda$ satisfying

-Furthermore, the $\hat\lambda h$ resides on the boundary of the selected numerical method's stability region. \end{theorem}
+The equality holds when the $\hat\lambda h$ resides on the boundary of the selected numerical method's stability region. \end{theorem}

-In the following, we present our analysis of a few chosen one-step methods.
+In the following, we present our analysis of a few chosen one-step methods with respect to either conservative or dissipative dynamics.
 The results concerning the sign of $\operatorname{Re}(\hat\lambda)$ are summarized in Table~\ref{comp-table-one-step}.
 The readers can find the detailed proofs in the Appendix.
 A natural prerequisite of our results is that the step size $h$ has to be sufficiently small so that at least two data points are observed for each period of the oscillation. \begin{definition}[Nyquist condition for $\lambda h$] Given $z^\prime=\lambda z$ for some $\lambda\in\mathbb{C}$.
-We say that $\lambda h$ meets the Nyquist condition when \end{definition}
+We say that $\lambda h$ meets the Nyquist condition~\cite{nyquist1928certain} when